 3) Choose an Appropriate Amount of Appetizers:

 The entrées may be important for the wedding dinner, however, do not under estimate how much social activity and joy a diverse selection of appetizers can brew up.
+For wedding catering in Las Vegas click here.
 People will constantly be stimulated by all the flavors, and waiters will not stand around aimlessly since people will not be bored of all the options.
 At least four appetizers is good, but seven is recommended.
 With that many appetizers going around, people will be excited to try everything out and socializing while picking off each others plates, testing each appetizer.

 4) Go With Diversity: